eosphoros-ai/liteio/doc/en/introduction.md

 ## **Hot Migration**

 The volume hot migration feature is designed to transfer volume data from the original Target to a new Target without affecting the business.
-Once the migration is complete, the Host completes the link switching, thereby enabling a seamless transition of the business to the new Target without any perceived interruption.
+Once the migration is complete, the Host completes the pipeline switching, thereby enabling a seamless transition of the business to the new Target without any perceived interruption.

 During hot migration, the approach employed to transmit data from the original Target to the new Target is through a multi-phase iterative cycle.
 Prior to each iteration, a data map is extracted from the volume, and data is copied in accordance with this map.
 During the first iteration, a considerable data may need to be copied.
 In subsequent iterations, only the data that has been newly modified (write or discard) during the preceding migration phase needs to be copied.
 Providing that the migration bandwidth exceeds the bandwidth of new write data, after several rounds of replication, the data discrepancy between the original Target and the new Target will progressively diminish, enabling the final round of copying to be performed with IO operations halted.